|Professor; Undergraduate and Graduate Advisor|

-LSU Superfund Research Program: Environmentally Persistent Free Radicals. $13,969,825.
-2011-2016.
-(Barry Dellinger, PI., Walsh as one of the co-PIs, Research Translation Core Leader)
+“LSU Superfund Research Program: Environmentally Persistent Free Radicals” National Institute of Environmental Health Sciences, P42 ES013648.
+2011-2018.
+(Barry Dellinger, PI., Walsh as one of the co-PIs).

 EBRPSS-LSU Elementary MSP: Project e-STEM.
 East Baton Rouge Parish School System. $64,547.
 As Co-PI.
 Nell McAnelly, Project Director.
 2011-2012.